kaplan-gi/4-stages-IBD/README.md

 #### Epidemiologic Stage Classification

-An iterative machine learning methedology was used to classify regions by epidemiologic stage based on the absolute incidence and prevalence in a given year as well as the change in incidence and prevalence year-to-year.
+An random forest classifier was used to classify regions by epidemiologic stage based on the incidence and prevalence values in a given year as well as the absolute value change in incidence and prevalence year-to-year.

 #### Forecasting Stage 4 Prevalence